 Where the majority of success follows an accident and emergency claim is usually those that are brought involving acute conditions that are time sensitive.
 So, if a condition moves rapidly from mild to severe and then from severe to life threatening, obviously that is a condition that A&E staff have to be completely alert too.
 As an example, a deep wound to the upper thigh may be dealt with promptly but sensibly in a side room.
 If it involves a major artery though, it may become life threatening in seconds and will require urgent wound closure.

-Frequently Asked Questions about Accident and Emergency Claims
+Frequently Asked Questions about an Accident and Emergency Claim

 The answer is not straightforward.
 If your delay caused or contributed to an injury then yes.
-If your delay caused a very short period of extra pain or anxiety then probably no. Ultimately, in order to bring an action in clinical negligence.
+If your delay caused a very short period of extra pain or anxiety then probably no. Ultimately, in order to bring an action in clinical negligence and particulary as an accident and emergency claim.
 We have to be able to show that the Hospital failure was one that a reasonable body of similarly qualified Accident and Emergency practitioners would not support.
 If they made an error in triage and you were made to wait while your condition got worse then they are likely to have been negligent.
 This is going to be different for every patient and we would encourage you to call or otherwise contact us to clear this up.

-Can you claim for a misdiagnosis in A&E?
+Can you claim for a misdiagnosis in an Acccident and Emergency Claim?

 Yes, however, again, it is rarely this simple.
-Just like any other claim a Solicitor has to prove that misdiagnosis was unreasonable and unsupportable, they then have to show that the result of it was an injury of some degree.
+Just like any other claim a Solicitor in an accident and emergency claim has to prove that misdiagnosis was unreasonable and unsupportable, they then have to show that the result of it was an injury of some degree.
 In short though, misdiagnosis is often a breach of duty and is more prevalent in the pressurised environment of the emergency department than it is almost anywhere else in the hospital.

 Yes, in fact this is the second largest group of failures from the emergency department.
 It is always a matter of interpretation however, accident and emergency are presented with the facts of your injury, they will take a clinical history and they will perform an examination.
 From these things, they will draw a conclusion.
 If they consider there is no further action to take, they will discharge you.
 If they are wrong and sometimes they are; the results for a patient can be catastrophic.

 This process of triage is relentless and intense work.
 Typically a registered nurse will begin by taking a history from the patient, perhaps also a brief examination.
-S/he will assess based on the categories mentioned.
+S/he will assess the siutation based on the categories mentioned above.
 It will come as no surprise that very few Cat 1 patients are missed or mislabeled.
 It can happen but rarely.
 Similarly Cat 2 are typically identifiable with very little effort.
-The issues for clinical negligence tend to appear between levels 3 and 4.
+The issues for clinical negligence and an accident and emergency claim tend to appear between levels 3 and 4.

 Post triage, the patient should be registered, treated (frequently allocated elsewhere in hospital) and then re-evaluated.
 Once the situation has stabilised and no further treatment is necessary the patient can be discharged (usually with instructions).